 Forgiveness Amount:

-NOTE: You have until December 31, 2020, to restore your full-time employment and salary levels for any changes made between February 15 and April 26, 2020.
+NOTE: Borrowers had until December 31, 2020, to restore their full-time employment and salary levels for any changes made between February 15 and April 26, 2020.

 The PPP Flexibility Act added additional exemptions to the reduction in the amount of loan forgiveness.
 Under the new law, the amount of loan forgiveness will not be reduced based on a reduction in the number of full-time equivalent employees if the borrower, in good faith: